redscientistlabs/corruption-wiki-media/corruptors/rtc-real-time-corruptor.md

 The **Load** button allows you to either load a Stockpile or load a BizHawk Config file from an _SKS_ file.

+_Loading a config file from a stockpile will keep your hotkeys and controller keybinds_

 Using **Save as** and **Save** buttons will generate/overwrite an _SKS_ file that contains corruption data, roms and BizHawk Savestate.
 The _SKS_ file also contains the BizHawk config from the last person who saved it.

 **Using someone's config file**